Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

 - At the start of the game, the player will be asked to submit a number of rounds and a amount of players that they wish to play with.
 These numbers must be within the range of 5-30 and 1-4, respectively.
+[DONE]

 - At the start of the game, each player has a pre-determined amount of money and no animals.
+[DONE]

 - A player, on their turn, can choose to do **ONE** of the following

-    - Buy an amount of animals (As long as it's afforded) - Each animal has a set base price associated to them
+    - Buy an amount of animals (As long as it's afforded) - Each animal has a set base price associated to them [DONE]

     - Buy an amount of food (As long as it's afforded) - Food is bought in kilos and the price is defined as per kilo.

     - Feed their animals (What kind of food is specified for each animal on an individual basis)